It’s a Long Way to Tipperary

 The paper that allowed me to take the COVID-test

-My phone rang at 3 PM, the clinic – telling me something wrong with my email address.
-They have sent me an email several times, and yet they could not reach me.
-It occurred to me that I gave them my century-old email address.
+My phone rang at 3 p.m. from the clinic, informing me that there was an issue with my email address.
+They have sent me an email several times, yet they were unable to reach me.
+I gave them my century-old email address.
 That I gave them the wrong email address puzzled me no end.
-I admitted my mistake — that the email address was incomplete, so let me correct it.
+I admitted my mistake—that the email address was incomplete, so let me correct it.
 The caller had just hung up when I realized that it was still the wrong address.
 I called back immediately.
 Finally, the much-awaited email from the clinic arrived.
 Negative!
 I don’t remember the time when I felt so negative and yet so positive at the same time.

-Walter was most happy.
+Walter was very delighted.
 I could read his mind.
 Let the garden work begin.

 14 Responses so far.